19.1: Electron-Transfer Reactions in Mitochondria

 First, let’s consider the transfer of electrons from heme a to heme a3 and then on to dioxygen (we will consider the entry of electrons into the complex later).
 If dioxygen, a substrate for the reaction, dissociated from the heme a3 Fe before it was completely reduced, toxic ROS would result.
 This suggests a reason for the evolution of this key enzyme to have produced the unique heme a3 Fe:Cu dinuclear cluster

 Many other amino acids are involved as well.
-One is Asp-51 of subunit I which contains heme a.
-This undergoes a conformational change which moves it to the surface of the inner membrane on reduction.
+One is Asp-51 of subunit I, which contains heme a.
+This undergoes a conformational change, moving it to the inner membrane's surface on reduction.
 It is near the matrix in the oxidized state.
-Hence it is likely involved in a proton transport pathway.
-In fact, crystal structures of oxidized and reduced Complex IV show water channels and small “cavities” which calculations show can hold 1-3 water molecules.
-Hence groups around the heme, including R38 are assessable to water.
-Water would be involved in H+ transport through "handshaking" transfer of protons through a hydrogen-bonded network of waters and selective side chains.
+Hence, it is likely involved in a proton transport pathway.
+Crystal structures of oxidized and reduced Complex IV show water channels and small “cavities,” which calculations show can hold 1-3 water molecules.
+Hence, groups around the heme, including R38, are accessible to water.
+Water would be involved in H+ transport through the "handshaking" transfer of protons through a hydrogen-bonded network of waters and selective side chains.
 Some of the amino acid residues associated with the water channels are shown in Figure \(\PageIndex{30}\): and include R38 (the one hydrogen bonded to the formyl group of the heme), S34, T 424, S461, S382, and H413.

 Another consequence of electron transfer to heme a involves the interaction of S382 and the farnesyl OH group, which are close in space and proximal to a water cavity.
 On reduction of the heme, a conformation change occurs which increases the standard reduction potential of the S382-farnesyl OH group.
-What effect would this have on the interaction of the two and the S382-L381-Val380 localized conformation?
+How would this affect the interaction of the two and the S382-L381-Val380 localized conformation?
 A new water cavity appears to emerge on reduction in this region.
 How might this impact proton transfer from the matrix?

-Now let’s consider the entry site of electrons into the complex and how they might influence proton transport.
-As mentioned above, Asp 51 (D51) appears to play a key role.
+Now, let’s consider the entry site of electrons into the complex and how they might influence proton transport.
+As mentioned above, Asp 51 (D51) plays a key role.
 It is shown in Figure \(\PageIndex{29}\) above and also in Figure \(\PageIndex{30}\) below.
 In the oxidized state, D51 interacts with two OH side chains (S205 and S441) and amide NH backbone groups but is not exposed to water.
 On reduction, D51 lies on the surface in an aqueous environment.
 Near D51 is Y440-S441.
 The backbone carbonyl group between 440 and 441 forms an “indirect” interaction with R38 (right panel in Figure \(\PageIndex{31}\)), which we showed earlier is affected by the redox state of heme a.
 They are too far apart to form H bonds.
 Add two water molecules and envision a bridging interaction between the carbonyl O and the side chain R38 via Y371.
-Likewise in your mind add a water to allow a bridged hydrogen bond interaction between Y371 also forms a H bond and the heme a propionate.
+Likewise, in your mind, add a water to allow a bridged hydrogen bond interaction between Y371, which also forms a H bond and the heme a propionate.

 Figure: Role of Amino Acids near D51 in Cytochrome C Oxidase

 Directional movement is mediated by proton:proton repulsion aided by an increase in + charge on heme a when it transfers an electron to heme a3.
 Of course, proton:proton repulsion would move protons in both directions.
-Reverse flow back through the water channel is prevented by a conformational change on oxygen binding that closes the channel.
+A conformational change on oxygen binding that closes the channel prevents reverse flow back through the water channel.

 Figure \(\PageIndex{32}\) gives an overview of these movements.
 The small red dots are the oxygen atoms of internal water molecules (the rest have been removed using Pymol).
-It should be apparent, given the number and location of the internal water molecules, that many would be involved in the proton translocation pathways.
+Given the number and location of the internal water molecules, it should be apparent that many would be involved in the proton translocation pathways.

-What's so interesting about this model is the detailed description of two types of protons, the ones that add to dioxygen and end up in water (substrate protons), and those that are vectorially (directionally) transported to the IMS.
+What's so interesting about this model is the detailed description of two types of protons: the ones that add to dioxygen and end up in water (substrate protons) and those that are vectorially (directionally) transported to the IMS.
 In their model, the H+s that end up being transported move through the water and H bond network through a connecting H bond link region to a Mg2+/water cluster.
-Since the binding of oxygen leads to structural changes that close off the water channel, all protons to be transported to the IMS must be bound in the cluster before dioxygen binding.
+Since oxygen binding leads to structural changes that close off the water channel, all protons to be transported to the IMS must be bound in the cluster before dioxygen binding.

-Figure \(\PageIndex{33}\) shows that initially, 4 H+s move through the H system to the Mg2+/H2O cluster.
+Figure \(\PageIndex{33}\) shows that, initially, 4 H+s move through the H system to the Mg2+/H2O cluster.
 Oxygen binding then closes the water channels.
 This buildup of positive charges would certainly lead to enhanced electrostatic attractions for the next phase of the reaction, the movement of electrons into the heme cofactors.
-Additionally, the 4 H+s in the cluster are probably prevented from leaking to the P side through waters that are proximal (see above figure) by a proline cluster, which presumably restricts the dynamical motion of the protein in that region necessary for proton movement.
+Additionally, the 4 H+s in the cluster are probably prevented from leaking to the P side through proximal waters (see above figure) by a proline cluster, which presumably restricts the dynamic motion of the protein in that region necessary for proton movement.
 The figure does not show charge changes in the electron carriers.

 Figure \(\PageIndex{34}\)s shows a cartoon description of the movement of protons and electrons through Complex IV.